What is an Asscher Cut Diamond? October 28, 2021 – Posted in: Jewelry Blog

 The Accomplishments of the Asscher Family

-Joseph Asscher was already a world-renowned diamond expert when the Cullinan Diamond was discovered in South Africa in 1905.
-The diamond was presented to King Edward VII of England, who commissioned The Asscher company to cleave the huge 3,106 carat stone.
+Joseph Asscher was already a famous diamond expert when the Cullinan Diamond was discovered in South Africa in 1905.
+King Edward VII of England received the diamonds, and he commissioned The Asscher Company to cleave the huge 3,106 carat stone.

 The resulting cut stones, nominally named Cullinan I to Cullinan IX are all owned by the British Royal Family, with the two largest stones forming part of the British Crown Jewels.
-The Cullinan II is one of the most famous cushion cut diamonds ever created.
+The Cullinan II is one of the most famous cushion cut diamonds.

 In recent years, the Asscher Cut has become synonymous with celebrity romance, with the cut being a feature of several very high-profile vintage engagement rings.